fgtrzah/pluckpalette/README.md

 ## pluck-palette

-CLI tool that returns dominant colors given a local path to an image or url.
+CLI tool that returns dominant colors given a local path to an image.

 ##### TOC